 An icon among artists, Charles Banks Wilson began teaching night classes for NEO A&M College in 1943.
 He was later named Chair of the Art Department at NEO and remained a faculty member until 1962.
 Influenced by the American regionalist tradition, Wilson used his own surroundings as his subject matter.
 Often characterized by Oklahoma landscapes, his art commonly portrayed farmers, cowboys, miners, and Indians.
 Wilson passed away in 2013.

 The NEO Development Foundation gladly accepts donations of artwork by Charles Banks Wilson.
 Donated artwork is put on display with a plaque recognizing the donor.
-If you chose to donate art, your gift is tax deductible.
+If you choose to donate art, your gift is tax deductible.

 For more information on the Charles Banks Wilson Gallery or to host an event in the center, please contact the NEO Development Foundation at 918-540-6250.